Elbrus-Analytics/packet-generator/README.md

 # packet-generator
 Docker Container which is automatically generating Traffic.
 It tries to establish connections with various websites.
+This is achieved by using the application 'Packetsender'.

 ## features